-We are excited to present this summer education programming, but it is dependent on arriving at a moment where gatherings of various sizes are deemed safe by the CDC, Minnesota Department of Health and you.
-Classes taking place are also dependent on enrollment – so please register!
-If for any reason classes cannot take place as scheduled, we will work with you to offer an online option, reschedule the program or refund you in full.
+We are excited to present this education programming!
+Classes taking place are dependent on enrollment – so please register!
+If for any reason classes cannot take place as scheduled, we will work with you to offer another class option, reschedule the program or refund you in full.

 To register for a class click on the class name or session title.
 Completing the class registration page will create a shopping cart so you can continue to register for as many classes as you like!
 If you’re a Guild member, don’t forget to sign in to receive your 10% class discount.
 If you’re having trouble with registering for a class, please visit the How to Register for Classes Online page for more information and frequently asked questions.